bshowell0/csc587/project/report/outline.md

 *   **Personal Data:** A brief biography including my name, hobbies, and key interests was written.
 *   **Coding Projects Data:** This was the most complex part of the data pipeline.
 A Python script was developed to process my public GitHub repositories.
 For each chosen repository, the script would:
     1. Read the `README.md` file and key source code files.
-    2. Use a powerful LLM (e.g., GPT-4 via an API) to generate a detailed, high-level summary of the project's purpose, architecture, and key features.
+    2. Use a more powerful LLM (e.g., Gemini 2.5 Pro via an API or Qwen3 32B locally) to generate a detailed, high-level summary of the project's purpose, architecture, and key features.
     3. Feed this summary back into the LLM with a specific prompt to generate a series of question-and-answer pairs based on the summary.
 For example: "What is the main goal of this project?" or "What technologies were used in this project?"

 This synthetic data generation approach created a rich, structured dataset in the instruction-following format required for fine-tuning.
 The final dataset was formatted as a JSONL file, where each line contained a dictionary with "instruction," "input," and "output" keys, following a standard template.